OpenTechFund/bypass-otf_proxy/README.md

   --missing [cloudfront|azure|fastly|onion|mirror|ipfs|domain]
-                                  Get missing for alternative type or domain - use 'domain' or 'cloudfront', ' --www_redirect                  For proxy, does site redirect to 'www.domain.org'?
-  --help                          Show this message and exit.
+                                  Get missing for alternative type or domain - use 'domain' or 'cloudfront', ' --help                          Show this message and exit.

 ```